 “There have always been potential tax benefits to owning real estate,” Bennett says.
 “The 2017 tax reforms made commercial real estate even more attractive from a tax efficiency standpoint.
 Our expectation is that the majority of the tax benefits currently available to real estate investors will remain intact under the Biden Administration.”

 As you consider any exposure to commercial real estate, both Bennett and Thomas suggest keeping your portfolio diversified by mixing your commercial real estate investments with stocks, bonds, and even real estate investment trusts (also called REITs).

-Bennett adds: “In my view, stocks, bonds and other traditional investments are priced at healthy levels after 10 years of providing mostly excellent returns.
-It’s vitally important, always but especially now, to stay diversified,” he says.
+Bennett adds: “Broadly speaking, the equity markets have rebounded since the March 2020 downturn, and based on projections from Wells Fargo Investment Institute1, they are once again priced at healthy levels after 10 years of providing strong returns.
+I believe that it’s vitally important, always but especially now, to stay diversified,” he says.

 One more thing to keep in mind: directly investing in commercial real estate is a strategy that comes with its own set of risk factors.
 The primary risk is that the underlying asset is illiquid and is not readily traded in the daily market, meaning it may not be as easy to sell an office building, for example, if you need to convert your investment to cash.
 Added to that is the unpredictability of ongoing costs that can be associated with owning real estate, such as maintenance, capital improvements, and leasing costs for commercial buildings.
 However, there is potential upside, so be sure to discuss your objective with your wealth professionals before moving ahead.